das-haustelles/product-description/README.md

 ## Usage

 > Some setup instructions for npm
-- `npm run build` for "webpack -d --watch",
+- `npm run build` to compile webpack bundle with --watch flag
-- `npm run start` for "node ./database-mongodb/usersSeed.js & node ./server/server.js"
+- `npm run start` to seed Users Database on MongoDB and to start server
 - server is run on `http://localhost:3004/hostels/*/reviews/` where `*` is a number between 1-100 for hostel number

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node 6.13.0 or higher
-- etc

 ## Development